almostrealism/flowtree/README.md

 ## Show Your Support ##

 If you are interested in helping me continue this work, donations can be submitted via [PayPal](https://paypal.me/discomike) and are **appreciated**.
+I also create music with some of the tools here, and if you are interested in supporting that you can join my [Patreon](https://www.patreon.com/user?u=3646756) page.

 ## Maintainence Schedule ##